Arachni/arachni/README.md

     - EmailNotify -- Sends a notification (and optionally a report) over SMTP at the end of the scan.
     - Manual verification -- Flags issues that require manual verification as untrusted in order to reduce the signal-to-noise ratio.
     - Resolver -- Resolves vulnerable hostnames to IP addresses.
+    - VectorFeed -- Reads in vector data from which it creates elements to be audited.
+Can be used to perform extremely specialized/narrow audits on a per vector/element basis.
+        Useful for unit-testing or a gazillion other things.

 ### Trainer subsystem